etabdi/Node.js-MySQL/README.md

   Populate products for sell from Mysql database, will provide acess user order online.
 Once user place order app will calculate order total give summery of orde.

- This will search the Bands in Town Artist Events from 'bandsntown' API and Will render the following information about each event to the terminal/bash window:

      Name of the venue
      Venue location